ExpediaGroup/mittens/docs/about/introduction.md

   <img width="300" alt="Mittens" src="../assets/mittens_logo.svg">
 </h1>

-Mittens is a warm-up routine against an http application over HTTP (REST) or/and gRPC.
+Mittens is a warm-up routine for http applications over REST and gRPC.

 ## The Problem

 When an app starts (as part of a deploy, redeploy, or restart) the very first requests are expected to be slow.
 Although there are many reasons that contribute to this and to various extents (e.g. class loading, caches, SSL handshake), having a warmup routine that sends dummy requests before the app receives any traffic is a common practice to reduce the impact of the so called "cold-start" issue.

-A warmup routine can be particularly useful in the following cases:
+A warm-up routine can be particularly useful in the following cases:
 - For apps which are deployed on Kubernetes where pods are created/destroyed quite often and as a result the app (re)starts frequently.
 - For apps exposing gRPC endpoints, since the first gRPC requests are expected to face significantly high latency until the gRPC channel is warm.